srImathE satakOpAya nama:

 nama srIsailanAthAya kunthI nagara janmanE

 prasAdhalabdha parama prApya kainkaryasAlinE

 My obeisances belong to srIsaila nAtha (thirumalai AzhwAr – thiruvAimozhip piLLai) who was born in kunthI nagar, one who achieved the ultimate kainkaryam (by the grace of his AchAryan).
-Originally named thirumalai AzhwAr (srIsailEsa), due to his extreme attachment towards thiruvAimozhi, he becomes to be known as thiruvAimozhip piLLai. nammAzhwAr, after staying in malayALa (kEraLa) for 60 years along with namperumAL, etc., during mughal invasion, they all arrived at thirukkaNAmbi. thiruvAimozhip piLLai, then located AzhwArthirunagari which had become fully forested, cleared the woods, re-constructed the temple and re-established the temple worship properly.
+Originally named thirumalai AzhwAr (srIsailEsa), due to his extreme attachment towards thiruvAimozhi, he comes to be known as thiruvAimozhip piLLai. nammAzhwAr, stayed in malayALa (kEraLa) nAdu for 60 years along with namperumAL et al., during mughal invasion, after which they all arrived at thirukkaNAmbi. thiruvAimozhip piLLai, then located AzhwArthirunagari which had become fully forested, cleared the woods, re-constructed the temple and re-established the temple worship properly.

 srIsailEsa dhayA pAthram dhIbhakthyAdhi guNArNavam